aks0298/YT_Mashup/README.md

-# 🎵 YouTube Mashup Generator
+# YouTube Mashup Generator

 A modern Streamlit web application that generates a mashup from YouTube videos of your favorite singer and delivers it directly via email.

-This project was developed as part of the **Mashup Assignment**, which includes:
+This project was developed as part of the Mashup Assignment, which includes:

-- ✅ Command Line Mashup Program
+- Command Line Mashup Program
-- ✅ Web App Mashup Generator
+- Web App Mashup Generator
-- ✅ Email delivery of generated mashup
+- Email delivery of generated mashup
-- ✅ Secure credential handling
+- Secure credential handling

 ---

-## 🖥️ UI Preview
+## UI Preview

 ![UI Preview](UI.png)

 ---

-## ✨ Features
+## Features

-- 🎤 Download N YouTube videos of a singer
+- Download N YouTube videos of a singer
-- 🎧 Extract and trim first Y seconds from each video
+- Extract and trim first Y seconds from each video
-- 🎼 Merge all trimmed audios into one mashup
+- Merge all trimmed audios into one mashup
-- 📦 Compress output into ZIP file
+- Compress output into ZIP file
-- 📧 Automatically send mashup to user email
+- Automatically send mashup to user email
-- 🔐 Secure credentials using Streamlit Secrets
+- Secure credentials using Streamlit Secrets
-- 🧹 Automatic cleanup of temporary files
+- Automatic cleanup of temporary files

 ---

-## 🛠️ Tech Stack
+## Tech Stack

-- **Python**
+- Python
-- **Streamlit**
+- Streamlit
-- **yt-dlp**
+- yt-dlp
-- **FFmpeg**
+- FFmpeg
-- **SMTP (Gmail App Password)**
+- SMTP (Gmail App Password)

 ---

-## 📥 How It Works
+## How It Works

 1. User enters:
    - Singer Name